YASH-PRAJAPATI-4903/Java-Interview-Questions/Java-Interview-Questions-main/README.md

 **Answer:**

+-An interface in programming is a blueprint of a class that defines a set of abstract methods (methods without a body) that any class implementing the interface must provide.
+It is a way to achieve abstraction and multiple inheritance in object-oriented programming.
 - An interface defines a contract for responsibilities (methods) of a class.
 - An interface is a contract: the guy writing the interface says, "hey, I accept things looking that way"